Copa Libertadores (trophy)

 The Copa Libertadores trophy, or simply Copa Libertadores, is a trophy awarded annually by CONMEBOL to the football club that wins the Copa Libertadores.
+Since the creation of the Copa Libertadores in 1960, several different trophies have been used, with the rule that the team that won the tournament three times in a row could keep the original trophy.

 Trophy

 The concept of having a standard Cup awarded to the winner was thought of by Teófilo Salinas, a board member of CONMEBOL, and it was his initiative that led to the creation of one of the most prized awards of the world.
 The original trophy was created in 1959 by Alberto de Gasperi, an Italian immigrant, who owned an artisan shop in Lima, Peru; the prestigious memento was forged in the Camusso Jewelry workshop, located on Colonial Avenue of the same forementioned city.
 Gasperi later commented:

 The original trophy carried room for a mere 18 badges (perhaps as a sign of the little faith its organizers had on the duration of the tournament).
 The top of the laurel is made of sterling silver, with the exception of the football player at the top (it is made of bronze with a silver coating).
 The pedestal, which contains badges from every winner of the competition, is made of hardwood plywood.
 The badges would be placed at the top base of the pedestal one underneath another and span six columns.
 At the top of the cup, there is a football player getting ready to kick a ball.
 The top half of the globe beneath him carries the coat of arms of every CONMEBOL nation.
 The middle bar has "Copa Libertadores" inscribed on it.
 On one side of the lower half of the globe is a contour map of South America and inside the inscription CSF (initials of Confederación Suramericana de Fútbol, the official name of CONMEBOL).
 There are two handles on each side of the globe.
 The non-wooden part of the laurel is made of sterling silver, with the exception of the football player at the top (it is made of bronze with a silver coating).